 Sakura rubbed her sore neck a little and wandered back to the diner counter, believing he wanted some time to think.
 It was getting close to closing time anyway and she needed to start the night's cleaning.
-She dragged her sore feet into the kitchen, around the dishwasher, the boss, and the garbage containers in the back to find her supplies.
-But upon realizing the broom wasn't leaning in the usual spot in the kitchen corner, she figured for once her boss had put it back in the closet.
+Dragging along on her sore feet, she moved into the kitchen, around the dishwasher, the boss, and the garbage containers in the back to find her supplies.
+But upon realizing the broom wasn't leaning in the usual spot in the kitchen corner, she figured for once the greasy bastard had actually put it back in the closet.
 So she spun on her heel and wandered down the short side hallway to find Kakashi just coming out of the washroom, his hands stuffed in his pockets and looking like something right out of a magazine.

-He stopped directly across from the broom closet, leaned casually on the wall, and just watched her.
+He stopped directly across from the broom closet and leaned casually on the wall to just watch her.

 "Did you need something else?" she asked, absently playing with a straining button.
-She stopped right in front of him and put her hand on the broom closet doorknob, pulling it open, but still gazing at Kakashi questioningly.
+She stopped right in front of Kakashi and put her hand on the broom closet doorknob, pulling it open, but still gazing at him questioningly.

 The closet was a small room half the size of a normal closet, and inside there was only a broom on a hook and an old apron hanging behind it.

 "I was just going to get going," he finally said after she caught him glancing at where her fingertips spun her button.